This document is still working in progress

 - If your ethernet is going through a switch, please make sure the ethernet switch can handle wire-speed switching for all the ports. (you don't want a file server or like to slow down your network)

-- If you have nested switches, make sure the connecting between the links is not saturated when you are doing testing. (otherwise you will be limited by the switch's interconnect speed)
+- If you have nested switches, make sure the connecting between the links is not saturated when you are doing testing. (otherwise, you will be limited by the switch's interconnect speed)

 - Not all speed test sites are equal, and not all of them will work consistently around the world.
+Try a different test provider/target if you can.

 - In general, the speed test given by your service provider is likely the best (most close to you).